Neve Daniel: Status under international law

 Like all Israeli settlements in the Israeli-occupied territories, Neve Daniel is considered illegal under international law, though Israel disputes this.
 The international community considers Israeli settlements to violate the Fourth Geneva Convention's prohibition on the transfer of an occupying power's civilian population into occupied territory.
 Israel disputes that the Fourth Geneva Convention applies to the Palestinian territories as they had not been legally held by a sovereign prior to Israel taking control of them.
 This view has been rejected by the International Court of Justice and the International Committee of the Red Cross.

 Demography

 Neve Daniel has a mixed population of native Israelis and immigrants from the former Soviet Union, France, Canada, and the United States.
-The population doubled from 800 residents in 2001 to nearly 1,500 in 2008, and in the 2015 to 2,577 residents comprising over 400 families.
+The population doubled from 800 residents in 2001 to nearly 1,500 in 2008, and in 2015 to 2,577 residents comprising over 400 families.
 The majority of residents are religious Zionists.